dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

 - ANF doesn't discriminate between `Number` and `Symbol`, it won't try to **evaluate** variables (i.e. lookup in the `env`).
 - we no longer need `env`, `mt-env` and `ext-env`, since they're only for **evaluation** of variables, but ANFer never evaluates a name.
 - we don't care what `e1` really is, so we no longer need definition of closure and that pattern matching line.
+- we are entering a "new world" when ANFing the body `b` of `(lambda (,x) ,b)`, thus a fresh id context is needed.

-The basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation). it's the philosophical aspect of programming between "dynamic" and "static"...:)
+The very basic idea is to defer the evaluation a little ... turn a dynamic process into a static expression (using quotation & quasiqutation).
+It's the philosophical side of programming with notions like "dynamic" and "static"...:)

 ```racket
 (define (anf exp)